What distinguishes Oxbridge Academic Programs from other study abroad programs?

 What kinds of activities and sports are available?

-Our students are able to pursue a wide variety of activities and interests.
-In addition to the field trips (such as Broughton Castle, Stonehenge, Salisbury, Lincoln, Ely, and Canterbury Cathedral in England, Versailles, the Château de Vincennes, and Vaux le Vicomte in Paris, St. Guilhem-le-Désert, Avignon, and Nîmes in Montpellier, Girona, Figueres/Empúries, and Montserrat in Barcelona, and Madrid and Segovia in Salamanca), students are offered a range of local activities, which include discussions with eminent guest speakers, concerts, plays, dances, quiz competitions, talent shows, open house poetry readings and coffee socials.
+Our students can pursue a wide variety of activities and interests.
+In addition to the field trips (such as Broughton Castle, Stonehenge, Salisbury, Lincoln, Ely, and Canterbury Cathedral in England, Versailles, the Château de Vincennes, and Vaux le Vicomte in Paris, and Girona, Figueres/Empúries, and Montserrat in Barcelona), students are offered a range of local activities, which include discussions with eminent guest speakers, concerts, plays, dances, quiz competitions, talent shows, open house poetry readings, and coffee socials.

 We make every effort to ensure that our activities programs complement the cultural and intellectual enrichment at the heart of our academic programs.